-Fat shaming can, cause a number of things.
+Fat shaming can cause a number of things.
 Depression and risk of suicide.
 When someone is depressed, they are more susceptible to committing suicide.

-This is because the person being shamed, suffers mentally and physically.
+This is because the person being shamed suffers mentally and physically.

-One other effect of fat shaming is social anxiety.
+One other effect of fat-shaming is social anxiety.
 When people are publicly body shamed (which is often the case), there is the tendency for the victims to avoid public places, gradually isolating themselves to avoid any form of social interaction.

 An interview with Josh Zimmerman, MD a general adult psychiatrist with a focus on treating patients with eating disorders at the Melrose Clinic reveals some very troubling trends and issues with the people he has worked with.
 You can read the interview on Health Partners to gain more insight.

-Types of Body Shaming
+Body Shaming Types

-From fat shaming, skinny shaming to pretty shaming, here are 10 types of body shaming you didn't know you were committing.
+From fat-shaming, skinny-shaming to pretty shaming, here are 10 types of body shaming you didn’t know you were committing.

 1. Fat Shaming

-This would take the cake for all the types of body shaming!
-It is so common to hear people literally take someone else from a hundred to a zero by the way they talk about their weight.
+This would take the cake for all types of body shaming!
+It is so common to hear people literally take someone else from a hundred to zero by the way they talk about their weight.

 Fat shaming is the norm these days.
 You get criticized by trolls about your weight.
 You are fat they say.
 Babe, OMG, what do you eat!
 Look at you!